bord-o/bord-o.github.io/src/posts/post-one.md

 dumbdate: January 28th, 2023
 ---

-This is the first page of the posts section
+This is the first post, lets see if the github action will work...